Charlotte Caroline Richardson: Name confusion

-The Dictionary of National Biography noted in its 48th volume in 1896 that this person had frequently been confused with other women with similar names, including Mrs. Caroline Richardson (1777–1853), who was also a poet.
+The Dictionary of National Biography noted in its 48th volume in 1896 that this person had frequently been confused with other women with similar names, including Mrs. Caroline Richardson (1777–1853), and Charlotte Richardson (nee Smith) (1775-1825) who were also poets.
 The more modern version of this biography (Oxford Dictionary of National Biography) and this article differ substantially from the DNB version.
 The ODNB notes however that confusion is still possible.